Specific

 2 Education focuses on important aspects of the male and female sexual

-responses; examples are the longer time needed for a woman to reach sexual
+responses; examples are the longer time needed for a woman to reach sexual arousal, and the importance of foreplay, including clitoral stimulation, in bringing

 about vaginal lubrication.
 Suitably chosen books on sex education can reinforce